tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 - Name: bdqffdq:appliesTo
 - Preferred Label: applies To
 - Definition: Describes the DataResource about which an Assertion is made.
 - Comments: If an Assertion forms the oa:body of an oa:Annotation, the appliesTo DataResource would be the oa:target of the Annotation.
-If Assertions are composed in DataQualityReports, the appliesTo DataResource is an item examined as part of the report.
-Expectation for SingleRecord test Assertions on Darwin Core data in BDQ Core is that appliesTo would point at an Occurrence.
+If Assertions are composed in DataQualityReports, the appliesTo DataResource is an item examined as part of the DataQualityReport.
+Expectation for SingleRecord test Assertions on Darwin Core data in BDQ Core is that appliesTo would point at a dwc:Occurrence record.
 - View in: [term-list](../list/bdqffdq/index.md#appliesTo)

 ********************